bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 74°
+- 76°
-- Overcast
+- Mostly Cloudy
-- 98% humidity
+- 92% humidity
-- 7 mph wind
+- 8 mph wind
-- 91% cloud cover
+- 85% cloud cover
-- 25 AQI 🟩
+- 28 AQI 🟩
-- 0.14 inches of rain in the past 24 hours
+- 0.11 inches of rain in the past 24 hours
 - 0.02 inches of rain expected in the next 48 hours

 <noscript>